0330 822 0505

 Affordability

-If you’re applying for a sole mortgage this obviously means only one income will be considered when assessing affordability.
-The more disposable income you have, after all outgoings, the better chance you have of getting approved.
+If you’re applying for a sole mortgage, this obviously means only one income will be considered when assessing affordability.
+The more disposable income you have after all outgoings, the better your chances of getting approved.

 Credit check